csusbdt/201-2013-fall/CPU.md

-# What Is a Computer?
+# What is a computer?

 ## Von Neumann Architecture